Shawn-Nichol/AndroidKotlinGuide/animation/MotionLayout.md

 ## Changing attributes during animation
 Building dynamic animations often means changin the size, rotation, or alpha  of a views as the animatin progresses.
 MotionLayout supports animating many attributes on a any view using a keyAttribute.

+## Custom Attribute
+You can use a CustomAttribute to specify any other attribute.
+A customAttribute can be used to set any value that has a setter.
+For example you can set the backgrouncColor on a View using a customAttribute.
+MotionLayout will use reflection to find the setter, then call it repeatedly to animate the view.

+Custom attribute is added inside a KeyAttribte.
+The custom Attribute will be applied at the framePosition specified by the KeyAttribute. inside the CustomAttribute you must specify an attributeName and one value to set
+- app:attrivuteName is the anme of the seeter that will be called by this custom attribute.
+- app:custom*value is a custom value of the type noted in the name, in this example the custom value is a color specfied.
+CustomValues can have any of the following.
+- color
+- Integer
+- Float
+- String
+- Dimension
+- Boolean

+As long as Motionlayout can find a setter that takes the correct typek it can animate changes between values.